marlonbarrios/duets-in-latent-space/README.md

 ### Remembering Steve Paxton (1939-2024)

-*Developed at Art and Research Residency at Lake Studios Berlin, February 2024*
+*Initail concept and apps developed at Art and Research Residency at Lake Studios Berlin, February 2024*

 ---